Skillz4Killz/gapi/README.md

 - [x] Clean and powerful events system
   - [x] Event listeners that are ran when an event occurs.
   - [x] Useful events available to help debug!
+- [x] Clean and powerful tasks system.
+  - [x] Runs a function at a certain interval.
+Useful for things like unmute and updating bot lists etc.
+  - [x] Can be used for cache sweeping to keep your cache optimized for exactly what you want.
+- [x] Clean and powerful monitors system.
+  - [x] Runs a function on every message sent.
+Useful for stuff like auto-moderation or tags.
+  - [ ] Easily ignore bots, users, edits, dms.
+  - [ ] Powerful permission checks.
 - [x] GH Actions
   - [x] Linter
   - [x] Prettier